 Honorary members shall be individuals whom the Association deems worthy of special honor because of notable contributions in the field of Plastic Surgery or because of long activity in the interests of the Association.
 This class of membership must be conferred by the Executive Council and approved by the General Assembly.
 They are not required to attend Meetings or pay dues.
 However, they shall pay the same registration fee as active members for the meetings which they attend.

-2. A candidate for Active or Corresponding membership can apply for membership, when she or he is seconded by two full members of EURAPS, one of them belonging to the same country as the candidate.
+1. Can apply if seconded by two full members of EURAPS, one of them belonging to the same country as the candidate.
 This last requirement does not apply for countries which have no active members.

-3. Each candidate for Active or Corresponding Membership must submit the following items to the Secretary General:
+3. Each candidate for Active, Associate or Corresponding Membership must submit the following items to the Secretary General:

 4. The Secretary General shall ascertain that the requisite items of the application are complete.
-He/She shall forward the complete application package to the Chair and the members of the Membership Committee.
-The Executive Council shall consider the slate of candidates as recommended by the Membership Committee and approve each Member on the basis of his/her qualifications.
+Candidate shall forward the complete application package to the Chair and the members of the Membership Committee.
+The Executive Council shall consider the slate of candidates as recommended by the Membership Committee and approve each Member based on his/her qualifications.
 The General Assembly shall vote on the list of Members to be elected.

-Completed applications for active and corresponding membership must be submitted to the Secretary General by the 31st of December of the year preceding the Annual meeting, usually the following May.
+Completed applications for active, associate and corresponding membership must be submitted to the Secretary General by the 31st of December of the year preceding the Annual meeting, usually the following May.